 If social media was anything to go by, many teachers had invested a great deal into the restart.
 Many teachers, like myself, find themselve mobile.
 I have books and resource parked in classrooms on the first and third floors, and over at our onsite inclusion learning base.
 Lesson finish promptly before I hot-foot it over to the next class, ready and waiting for me to arrive.
 I am sure many teachers are experiencing something similar.

 After the “welcome back,” reinforcing the school values, setting up the exercise book we got straight to it.
-That included an opportunity to roadtest classroom.remembermore.app (CRM) and the CRM routine.
+That included an opportunity to roadtest classroom.remembermore.app (CRM) and the CRM routine with a text suitable for the Y5-Y7 transition.

 Step 1: The big picture – A Story Like the Wind.